This article covers:

 - Employees without a high school diploma, who can be required to spend up to 10 hours in a workweek on remedial training (paid at their regular hourly rate)

-- Hospital and residential care staff, who can work on a 14 day workweek
+- Hospital and residential care staff working on a 14-day workweek

 What are Idaho Breastfeeding Laws?